INCOME LIMITS RAISED IN 2020 FOR SENIOR AND DISABLED PROPERTY TAX EXEMPTIONS

 TAX JUDGMENT SALE BY ELECTRONIC MEDIA

-Public notice is hereby given that pursuant to a tax judgment of the Superior Court of the County of Pierce in the State of Washington, and an order of sale duly issued by the court, entered the 13th day of September, 2019, the 14th Day of September 2018, the 8th day of September, 2017 and the 9th day of September, 2016, in proceedings for foreclosure of tax liens, I shall on the 5th day of November, 2019, commencing at 8:30 a.m., Pacific Standard Time, at www.Bid4Assets.com, sell the property to the highest and best bidder to satisfy the full amount of taxes, interest and costs adjudged to be due.
+Public notice is hereby given that pursuant to a tax Judgment of the Superior Court of the County of Pierce in the State of Washington, and an order of sale duly issued by the court, entered the 13th day of September, 2019, in proceedings for foreclosure of tax liens, I shall on the 12th day of February, 2020, commencing at 8:30 a.m., Pacific Standard Time, at www.Bid4Assets.com, sell the property to the highest and best bidder to satisfy the full amount of taxes, interest and costs adjudged to be due.
 Prospective bidders must deposit $1,000 to participate in bidding.
 A deposit paid by a winning bidder will be applied to the balance due.
 However, a winning bidder who does not comply with the terms of sale will forfeit the deposit.
 Deposits paid by non-winning bidders will be refunded within ten business days of the close of the sale.
 Payment of deposits and a winning bid must be made by electronic funds transfer.
 In the case of an online public auction sale by electronic media as provided in Revised Code of Washington 36.16.145, a winning bidder is allowed no less than forty-eight hours to pay the winning bid by electronic funds transfer.

 Here you’ll find a wealth of information about each of the 330,000 properties in Pierce County, by clicking on our popular Parcel Search.
 You’ll also get answers to frequently asked questions about your property taxes—how values and rates are determined, where the funds collected (about $1.4 billion per year) are used, and how to go about seeking exemptions, deferrals and appeals.
 You can even pay your taxes online!